Why I’m trying intermittent fasting

 Intermittent fasting is growing more popular by the day.
 I always thought fasting isn’t for me.
-I was the kind of person who needed to eat regularly.
-“Hangry” is a term very familiar to me (and my loved ones).
-If I don’t eat every 3-4 hours I can start to feel lightheaded, weak and dizzy.
+I was the kind of person who needed to eat regularly (Pitta dominant dosha here!).
+“Hangry” is a term very familiar to me (and my loved ones)… If I don’t eat every 3-4 hours I start to feel irritable, lightheaded, weak and dizzy.
 I get cold (even more than usual) and my skin goes grey and pale and people start asking me if I’m ok.

-When I did a 10 day silent retreat in India (read more about that experience here), we did one day of fasting.
+When I did a 10 day silent retreat in India some years ago (read more about that experience here), we did one day of fasting.
 Our last meal of the day was at lunchtime, and we didn’t eat until the next breakfast, effectively fasting for 20 hours.

 I was intrigued as to how it works and why it is so good for you.
 Many Tibetan Buddhist monks only eat lunch, never breakfast or dinner and they are very healthy.
-In fact, intermittent fasting is something that occurs throughout all cultures and religions since thousands of years so there must be something to it, right?
+In fact, intermittent fasting occurs throughout all cultures and religions since thousands of years so there must be something to it, right?

-Our ancestors didn’t have any supermarkets so they had to go through longer periods of not eating or starvation until they found a new supply of nuts or blueberries.
+Our ancestors didn’t have any supermarkets… They had to go through longer periods of not eating or even starvation until they found a new supply of nuts or blueberries.
 Our bodies were made to withstand these periods of hunger by letting us gain weight quickly when food was finally available again.

 Also, you may not be craving chocolate at this time, but if someone brings chocolate to the office or even just me mentioning chocolate now, you may be thinking that it would be nice to have some.
 (I am actually thinking this while I am writing it ;-)

 What is intermittent fasting?

 When you do intermittent fasting, you fast 2 or 3 times a week.
 You choose which days and how you fast.

 - Or you eat normally one day with your last meal at dinner and don’t eat again until lunch the next day, skipping breakfast.

 You eat normally 5 days and restrict calories to under 1000 calories the other 2 days of the week.
 You could do this by skipping a meal (as above) or eat 3 meals that are lower in calories.

 It takes more energy to sustain or build muscles so in order to “survive”, you will lose muscle, slowing down your metabolism even more.
 If after the diet you eat “normally” again you will regain what you’ve lost and more (the dreaded jo-jo effect).

-Some benefits of intermittent fasting
+What are benefits of intermittent fasting?

 If you skip one meal you won’t lose weight, if you do it regularly (as in 2-3 times a week), you will start seeing a difference soon.
-You will lose weight – but mainly if you eat normally after the fast and don’t overindulge.
+You will lose weight – but only if you eat normally after the fast and don’t overindulge.

 Detoxifies your body